mchenggit/machine-learning-samples/README.md

 ![Initial screen](images/JupyterInitialScreen.jpg)

-Each Jupyter notebook is divide dinto cells.
+Each Jupyter notebook is divided into cells.
 Each cell may be a different type of content, for example, Markdown a snippet, or Jython code fragments.
 The output of executable code is also displayed, if it had been run previously.

 ![Linear Regression Initial](images/LinearRegressionInitialScreen.jpg)